yaniShimoo/RayTracing/README.md

 This is one of my small C++ projects.

-It's 3D ASCII realistic simulation of space objects and structures like plantes, moons, solar system, etc.
+It is a 3D ASCII simulation of space objects and structures such as planets, moons, and solar systems.

-I have been very curious in ray tracing and all the logic behind it, so I decided to give it a try :)
+I became very curious about ray tracing and the logic behind it, so I decided to give it a try :)